m-adeel12/devops-learning-journey/05-docker/notes/README.md

 - Unlike virtual machines that take a subset of the OS, containers sit on top of the OS making them lightweight and efficient.

+## Benefits of Containers

+- Isolation: Each container is isolated, they have their own environment to run applications.
+This isolation prevents conflict and ensures each application runs smoothly without interfering  with each other.
+- Consistency: It provides a consistent environment for applications to run, meaning applications behave the same way regardless of where its deployed making development and deployment more productive and reliable.
+- Efficient: Containers are essentially sharing the whole systems kernel which reduces overhead and allows for more containers to run on the same hardware.
+This makes containers faster to start up and less resource incentive.